Expert Employment Solicitors in Manchester and London specialising in Performance Management

 What should I do if my employee’s performance does not improve on the PIP?

 When you put your employee on the PIP you should explain to them the consequences should their performance not improve.
 Generally, this will mean going down the formal disciplinary route.
-For more information on dealing with grievances and disciplinary action click here.
+Visit our grievances and disciplinary page for more information on dealing with this issue.

 What if I do not follow the correct procedure?

-If you do not follow the correct procedure your employee could take a claim against you for unfair dismissal or even discrimination.
-Your employee would need to show that you did not use fair procedure when you dismissed them.
+If you do not follow the correct procedure your employee could make a claim against you for unfair dismissal or even discrimination.
+Your employee would need to show that you did not adopt a fair procedure when you dismissed them.
 If you did not follow the correct procedure it may be difficult to show that the dismissal was fair.

 How can Monarch Solicitors help?